This section provides general style and formatting information only. Formatting guidelines for specific article types can be found below.

 Additional files should be named "Additional file 1" and so on and should be referenced explicitly by file name within the body of the article, e.g. 'An additional movie file shows this in more detail [see Additional file 1]'.

 For further guidance on how to use Additional files or recommendations on how to present particular types of data or information, please see How to use additional files.

-Journal of Biomedical Science is supported by the Ministry of Science and Technology (MOST), Taiwan.
+Journal of Biomedical Science is supported by the National Science and Technology Council (NSTC), Taiwan.

 11.0 - 2-year Impact Factor

 10.9 - 5-year Impact Factor